Coaching Age Group Swimmers

 A child’s growth and development

-Between the approximate ages of 2 to 10 years, most children will grow and develop at a consistent rate.
+Between the approximate ages of 2 to 10 years, most children will grow and develop consistently.

-• As most children start puberty, somewhere between the approximate ages of 9 to 15 years, they undergo a significant growth and development spurt.
+• As most children start puberty, somewhere between the approximate ages of 9 and 15 years, they undergo a significant growth and development spurt.

 What are age group swimmers?